bohanzhuang/Towards-Effective-Low-bitwidth-Convolutional-Neural-Networks/README.md

 # Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations

-This project hosts the code for implementing the algorithms as presented in our paper:
+This project hosts the code for implementing the algorithms as presented in our papers:

 ````
 @article{zhuang2019effective,